+An overview of regulatory conditions for the marijuana industry in the states in which Liberty, Captor, Green Growth and SOL Global have an operating presence can be found in the following documents, which are publicly available on SEDAR at www.sedar.com:

+- 1. The management's discussion and analysis of Liberty for the three and six month period ended August 31, 2018, dated October 29, 2018.
+Specifically, shareholders are directed to the disclosure on pages 11 to 25 as well as the risk factors outlined on pages 26 to 32. - 2.
+The listing statement of Captor dated July 31, 2018.
+Specifically, shareholders are directed to the disclosure and risk factors outlined on pages 16 to 25. - 3.
+With respect to Green Growth, the listing statement of Xanthic Biopharma Inc. dated November 9, 2018.
+Specifically, shareholders are directed to the disclosure on pages 24 to 30 as well as the risk factors outlined on pages 77 to 84. - 4.
+The management's discussion and analysis of SOL Global for the three month period ended June 30, 2018, dated August 20, 2018 (the "SOL Global MD&A"), and the listing statement of SOL Global dated August 13, 2018 (the "SOL Global Listing Statement").
+Specifically, shareholders are directed to the disclosure on pages 20 to 22 of the SOL Global MD&A and pages 16 to 19 of the SOL Global Listing Statement, as well as the risk factors outlined on pages 59 to 72 of the SOL Global Listing Statement.

-An overview of regulatory conditions for the marijuana industry in the states in which Liberty has an operating presence can be found in the management's discussion and analysis of Liberty for the three month period ended May 31, 2018, dated July 25, 2018 (the "Liberty MD&A"), which is publicly available on SEDAR at www.sedar.com.
-Specifically, shareholders are directed to the disclosure on pages 12 to 26 of the Liberty MD&A as well as the risk factors outlined on pages 26 to 31 of the Liberty MD&A. Although the Company has no knowledge that would indicate that any of such disclosure is untrue, incomplete or otherwise misleading, neither the Company nor any of its directors or officers assumes any responsibility for any failure by Liberty to ensure the significance or accuracy of such disclosure.
+Although the Company has no knowledge that would indicate that any of the above noted disclosure is untrue, incomplete or otherwise misleading, neither the Company nor any of its directors or officers assumes any responsibility for any failure by Liberty, Captor, Green Growth or SOL Global to ensure the significance or accuracy of such disclosure.